Limit-LAB/r18/README.md

 }
 ```

-### Fallback configuration
+### Fallback Configuration

-Sometimes your translations may not fully match the user's locale, but this doesn't always mean that your translations cannot be used.
+Sometimes your translation may not fully match the user's locale, but usually, this doesn't mean that your translations cannot be used.
 In that case, we need the fallback feature.

-By default, if the translations do not match the user's locale, `r18` will fall back to the translation which is the same language and has the highest alphabetical order.
+By default, if the translation does not match the user's locale, `r18` will fallback to the translation which is the same language by the highest alphabetical order.

-You can also specify a fallback translation for a language in `config.json` where is the translation files placed.
+You can also specify a fallback translation for a language in `config.json` which placed with other translation files.

 eg.